Browse the Collection

 About the Collection

-This collection contains 368 stereographs that document trench warfare during World War I. Some of the images contain graphic representations of injuries and death from combat.
-The majority of the stereoscopic views were photographed in France and Belgium, and there are a smaller number of images documenting Germany, Italy, the Macedonian front and Thessaloniki, Greece.
+This collection contains 368 stereographs that document trench warfare during World War I. The majority of the stereoscopic views were photographed in France and Belgium, and there are a smaller number of images documenting Germany, Italy, the Macedonian front and Thessaloniki, Greece.
 Coverage of both the American Expeditionary Forces (AEF) and the 1927 American Legion convention (Paris, France) is extensive.
 A small number of the stereographs were widely published as parts of the Keystone View Company sets illustrating World War I, however available documentation indicates that the vast majority of the included images were not previously published.

 Digital collections are available for research, teaching, and learning.
 These collections are not all part of the public domain even though they have been made publicly accessible.
 Moreover, even if a collection is in the public domain you should still cite where it came from and/or credit the author.
 For those collections under copyright protection, texts and images from the digital collections may not be used for any commercial purpose or beyond the normal “fair use” guidelines without prior permission from Penn State University and/or those parties who own the copyright.
 Where copyright is of concern in any material in question, that right is owned either by Penn State University, or by the original creators of the object, or their descendants.
 Therefore, when using any of this material, it is your responsibility, as the user, to secure permissions and adhere to the stated access policy, copyright laws, and educational fair-use guidelines.
 For more information, please consult the Penn State University's Copyright Portal.